The Hawke's Bay Practice Review

 • providing the right planning and support for parents and whānau at the earliest opportunity

-• when staff need to act fast to keep a child safe, every Section 78 ‘without notice’ application will go through additional checks to ensure it's the right action.
+• when kaimahi need to act fast to keep a tamaiti safe, every section 78 ‘without notice’ application will go through additional checks to ensure it's the right action.

 Published: November 5, 2019